openstack/storlets/doc/source/writing_and_deploying_java_storlets.rst

 #.
 The name of the  Java storlet being uploaded must be of the form <name>-<version>, e.g.
    identitystorlet-1.0.jar

 #.
-The 'X-Object-Meta-Storlet-Main' metadata key shold be the name of the class implementing
+The 'X-Object-Meta-Storlet-Main' metadata key should be the name of the class implementing
    the IStorlet interface.
 E.g. "org.openstack.storlet.identity.IdentityStorlet"

 Deploying a Java Dependency